 Delegates attending the Forum and/or Exhibition;

-ITU Telecom World Award winners.

 Results of interviews/surveys shall be presented in the Report in aggregate; specific organizations and individuals shall not be identified unless relevant and full permission has been obtained from the concerned party.

-The historic development of ITU Telecom events since its conception in 1971 up to present day.
-And in particular taking into account a number of indicators as of 1999 including, but not limited to, participant numbers and demographics, revenue, financial results, staffing arrangements, etc.
+The historic development of ITU Telecom events since its conception in 1971 up to present day, and in particular taking into account a number of indicators as of 1999 including, but not limited to, participant numbers and demographics, revenue, financial results, staffing arrangements, etc.

 The frequency, duration and rotation of ITU Telecom events.